pkubiak/moodle-quiz/README.md

 moodle-quiz
 ===========

-Some ideas about new moodle quizes:
+Some ideas about new moodle quizes.

+Warning: There are only prototypes for some ideas.
+They were only tested in Google Chrome Browser.

 ## Matcher